Franc1sco/Franug-PRIVATE-PLUGINS/README.md

+# Since some people requested me paid jobs and private stuff but they dont have the chance to have me on his community (read a line below) I am accepting again some paid jobs and selling some stuff.
+I have a real dev job and really I dont need more money like before so I am not accepting all, but you are free to contact with me for see it.

 # I am available for participate on communities for free, Check this -> https://github.com/Franc1sco/Franug-Communities

-# IMPORTANT ANNOUNCE: I dont take more paid requests and I dont sell more plugins.
-All will be free and after now I will work on sourcemod projects just for fun and for free and not like a job.
-More info here: https://steamcommunity.com/groups/franug/discussions/1/1627412171717808046/

 # Index